OpenTSDB/opentsdb.net/docs/source/user_guide/query/examples.rst

   m=sum:cpu.system

 This is the simplest query to make.
 TSDB will setup a scanner to fetch all data points for the metric UID ``01`` between *<start>* and *<end>*.
-The result will be the a single dataset with time series #1 through #7 summed together.
+The result will be a single dataset with time series #1 through #7 summed together.
 If you have thousands of unique tag combinations for a given metric, they will all be added together into one series.

 .. code-block :: javascript